bennybp/BPModule/dox/documenting.md

 Of the two languages, C++ is more involved and `Doxygen` natively knows all of its quirks and syntax rules (even the more obscure ones).
-Getting Sphinx to this level would require you basically write a compiler (on some level `Doxygen` is a symbolic compiler).
+Getting Sphinx to this level would require you to basically write a compiler (on some level `Doxygen` is a symbolic compiler).
 Furthermore `Doxygen` is far more automatic than `Sphinx` in the sense that it keeps a "symbol table" so that it can cross link classes,